 - Activities – Consider any activities that need a budget.
 This could include an ugly sweater party, building gingerbread houses, or making holiday crafts.

-Once you have a budget set, you can move on to planning other holiday things.
+Once you have a budget set, you can move on to planning other (more fun) holiday things!

 Assess Your Decoration Needs